kyma-incubator/hack-showcase/docs/github-connector/installation.md

 3. Go to the Namespace in which to install the Connector.
 4. Find the Add-On in the Service Catalog and click it.
 5. Click **Add** and select the installation plan.
 Fill in all required fields and click **Create Instance**.
 6. Go to the **Services** tab in the Service Catalog.
-After provisioning and automatic registration of application's resources, the Service Class of GitHub Connector appears here.
+After provisioning and automatic registration of application's resources, the Service Class of the GitHub Connector appears here.
 7. Click the Service Class to enter its specification screen, click **Add once**, and then **Create Instance**.

-After you have created the service, you can easily bind it to the Lambda Function to allow the use of GitHub Events.
+To send requests to the GitHub API, bind the service you created to the Lambda Function.

 ### Verification